 Another common problem is condensation between the panes of double glazing.
 This is caused when seals have eroded around the edge and they allow water vapour in.
 Usually it happens to windows at least 15 years old, but it can an happen with relatively new windows so is something to keep an eye on.

 Other problems with uPVC windows are nearly always related to poor installation – that’s the key thing.
 If you are having new windows installed, always use a reputable installer.
-Check out their reviews online and talk to people about who they have used and what their experiences are.
+Check out reviews online and talk to people about who they have used and what their experiences are.
 Make sure you use a trader registered with FENSA and that there is a good warranty period with an insurance protected guarantee.

 You don’t normally need planning consent to replace windows, unless you have a listed building, or the property is within a Conservation Area (where it usually applies just to the front facing part of your home).
 But, Building Regulations do apply to replacement windows installed after April 2002 (but not if you are simply replacing the glass).